SushanthKSR/CRUD-App-NextJS/README.md

 ### Challenge: Responsive Design

 **Solution**: Utilized TailwindCSS's responsive utilities and DaisyUI's responsive components to ensure the application works well on all device sizes.

-### Challenge: User Feedback

-**Solution**: Added toast notifications to provide immediate feedback for all user actions, improving the overall user experience.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.